Plasmonic Nanoparticle-in-nanoslit Antenna as Independently Tunable Dual-Resonant Systems for Efficient Frequency Upconversion: Methods

 \textbf{Local density of states.} To compute the LDoS enhancement, we excited the system with an electric point dipole in one of the nanogaps (schematic see Fig.\ref{figure1}a).
 The dipole moment $\mathbf{\mu}$ is normal to the sidewall.
 The LDoS enhancement is $\rho/\rho_0 = P/P_0$, where $\rho$ (resp., $\rho_0$) is the LDoS with (resp., without) plasmonic structure, and $P$ (resp., $P_0$) is the total dissipated power from the dipole with (resp., without) plasmonic structure.
 Dipole emission power in vacuum reads, $P_0 = \frac{|\mathbf{\mu}|^{2}}{4 \pi \varepsilon_{0} } \frac{ \omega^{4}}{3 c^{3}}$.
 The enhancement of the radiative LDoS is $F = P/P_0 \cdot \eta_{\rm ant}\eta_{\rm coll}$, with the antenna $\eta_{ant}$ and collection $\eta_{coll}$ efficiencies.
 We retrieved the emitted power $P_{\rm rad}=P\cdot \eta_{\rm ant}\eta_{\rm coll}=P\cdot \eta_{\rm rad}$ from the NPoS by a near-to-far-field transformation.\cite{yangNeartoFarFieldTransformations2016} The power collected in a solid angle of $NA = 0.9$ was acquired by a surface integral of the Poynting vector in the far field.

-\textbf{QNM analysis.} Quasinormal mode analysis\cite{yan2018rigorous,wu2023modal} was performed by combining electromagnetic and \textit{weak form PDE} modules in COMSOL Multiphysics.
+\textbf{QNM analysis.} Quasinormal mode analysis {based on MAN package} \cite{yan2018rigorous,wu2023modal} was performed by combining electromagnetic and \textit{weak form PDE} modules in COMSOL Multiphysics.
 An auxiliary field of polarization is introduced to eliminate the hidden nonlinearity in the eigenvalue problem due to the dispersive material.